Junior Co-op

 Ages 4 – 6

 This class will help prepare students for a more focused and formal learning environment.
-These students will do many of the hands-on science experiments that students in the K – 5 Program are also doing but will spend more time focusing on both academic and social skill-building to help prepare students for the more focused learning environment of the K – 3 Program.
+These students will do many of the hands-on science experiments and the multi-cultural exploration that students in the K – 5 Program are also doing but will spend more time focusing on both academic and social skill-building to help prepare students for the more focused learning environment of the K – 3 Program.

 K – 3 Program

-Must be at least 5 years old by September 1, 2023
+Must be at least 5 years old by September 1, 2024 to participate.

 Kindergarten-aged students who meet the age requirement and are ready for a formal academic program can choose this option.